An excessively massive thick disc of the enormous edge-on lenticular galaxy NGC7572: Discussion

-The ratio of the radial scale-lengths of the thin and thick components is an important indicator of the disc formation scenario.
-In upside-down scenarios, the radial scale of a younger thin disc should be larger than that of a thick disc \citep[see for example ][]{Bird2013, Lehnert2014} {because a thin disc is formed from gas having higher angular momentum.} According to the models by \citet{Stinson2013} the scale-lengths of the stellar populations with narrow [Fe/H] and [$\alpha$/Fe] abundances ranges grow non-linearly with age.
-In a MW-like galaxy we will be able to notice an increase in the radial scale of the disc component with age from observations only for a population younger than 5~Gyr {because all older populations have the same scale-lengths \citep[see cosmological hydro-dynamical simulations by][Fig.~8]{Stinson2013}}.
+The ratio of the radial scalelengths of the thin and thick components is an important indicator of the disc formation scenario.
+In upside-down scenarios, the radial scale of a younger thin disc should be larger than that of a thick disc \citep[see for example ][]{Bird2013, Lehnert2014} because a thin disc is formed from gas having a higher angular momentum than the thick disc material.
+According to the models by \citet{Stinson2013} the scalelengths of the stellar populations with narrow [Fe/H] and [$\alpha$/Fe] abundances ranges grow non-linearly with age.
+In a MW-like galaxy we will be able to notice an increase in the radial scale of the disc component with age from observations only for a population younger than 5~Gyr because all older populations have the same scalelengths \citep[see cosmological hydro-dynamical simulations by][Fig.~8]{Stinson2013}.

-{However, comparing these models with observations is difficult even for the MW because it is not always possible to unambiguously separate thick and thin disc stellar populations.
-For example, in the Solar neighborhood stars with a high [Mg/Fe] content likely have diverse origins, not only they come from the thick disc but also from the inner regions of the thin disc \citep{Haywood2013,Hayden2017}.
-Nevertheless, according to several recent studies \citep[e. g.][]{Carollo2010,Cheng2012,Bovy2016,Mateu2018}, the radial scale of the MW thick component having a high [$\alpha$/Fe] ratio is similar or slightly shorter than that of the thin disc, which is approximately {$2.6$~kpc \citep{Bland-Hawthorn2016}}.
-On the contrary, \citet{Lopez-Corredoira2014} using simple star counts conclude that the thick disc radial scale is longer than that of the thin component.}
+However, comparing these models with observations is difficult even for the MW because it is not always possible to unambiguously separate thick and thin disc stellar populations.
+For example, in the Solar neighbourhood stars with a high [Mg/Fe] content likely have diverse origins, not only they come from the thick disc but also from the inner regions of the thin disc \citep{Haywood2013,Hayden2017}.
+Nevertheless, according to several recent studies \citep[e. g.][]{Carollo2010,Cheng2012,Bovy2016,Mateu2018}, the radial scale of the MW thick component having a high [$\alpha$/Fe] ratio is similar or slightly shorter than that of the thin disc, which is approximately $2.6$~kpc \citep{Bland-Hawthorn2016}.
+On the contrary, \citet{Lopez-Corredoira2014} using simple star counts conclude that the thick disc radial scale is longer than that of the thin component.

-{In \N7572, the equal values of the mid-plane radial scales of the disc components with ages $5\dots8$~Gyr and $10\dots13$~Gyr are in good agreement the the upside-down formation scenario.} {However, if we integrate the vertical distributions of the disc components at every $R$, the scale-length of the resulting radial distribution of the thick disc will become longer than that of the thin disc.}
+In \N7572, the equal values of the mid-plane radial scales of the disc components with ages $5\dots8$~Gyr and $10\dots13$~Gyr are in good agreement with the upside-down formation scenario.
+However, if we integrate the vertical distributions of the disc components at every $R$, the scalelength of the resulting radial distribution of the thick disc will become longer than that of the thin disc (see Sect.~\ref{T2t_contribution}).